christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

 In the MLP features, we're seeing a recurring theme, feature 11284 looks like it’s picking up on verbs associated with actions and states in a narrative frame.
 The **action related features** are a lot **clearer in the residual stream and MLPs**.
 This is probably helping the model track actions in the story—meanwhile, feature 5852 seems more tuned into verbs and phrases related to visual attention or perception, which may be important for encoding John’s final act of scanning the room.
-These features in the MLP layer are giving the model a structure for managing specific narrative events, helping it ground actions and observations.
+These features in the MLP layer are giving the model structures for managing specific narrative events, helping it ground actions and observations.

 <br>